Navid200/xDrip/docs/Nightscout/Tokens.md

 3- Click on `Add new Subject`.
 ![](./images/Tokens.png)

 4- In the form that opens, enter a name.
-Under Roles, copy roles from the table below it.
-For example, for a follower who is only supposed to see readings and nothing else, enter “readable” (without quotes), as shown in the previous image.
+Under Roles, enter `readable`.
+Other options are shown in the table above.

 - You can enter a combination of different roles by separating them with commas.
 - Optionally, add a comment and save.